After the stress of submitting college applications and waiting for the results, an exciting task for preparing for college comes next: packing.

 Students who choose to live in the dorms will need to bring shower supplies with them.
 Sharing a bathroom is going to be another adjustment in starting college.
 There are a few must-haves for a comfortable experience.

-In addition to towels, it might be handy to have a robe that can be thrown on while walking from the dorm room to the bathroom and back.
+• You might also want to have a robe that can be thrown on while walking from the dorm room to the bathroom and back.

 Wardrobe